 At twilight, fog rolls into the City by the Bay and shrouds you in a veil of possibilities.
 Will you spend your evening hunched over a craft bourbon cocktail in the Castro District?
-Or perhaps walk down to Baker Beach to watch lights from Sausalito twinkle across the Golden Gate Bridge?
+Or head out of one of the San Francisco hotels to walk down to Baker Beach to watch lights from Sausalito twinkle across the Golden Gate Bridge?
 San Francisco has attracted a diverse crowd of inhabitants—from tech industry giants to modern day hippies—due to its unfaltering ability to boast not just the typical urban offerings of a big city, but to supply its residents with enriching experiences spanning from the art world to the baseball diamond.
 Although those who know the city best reside there permanently, you too can experience some of the California mystique San Francisco has to offer.
 San Francisco lodging is the perfect solution for a wanderer such as yourself to get in touch with the crown jewel of the Golden State.

 Things to Do in San Francisco

 Part of the magic of the city is that not only can you do what you want to do, but you can temporarily be whoever you want to be.
 While you might be as self-confident as they come, it always gets your heart racing to dive into a new city and devour its attractions; casting off your former life and thriving in a new space.
-As cable cars roll through the city’s hilly landscape with smooth determination, you too can stride through the shops of Union Square, balancing your purchases with new leather loafers and kitschy “I heart SF” shirts for your loved ones.
+As cable cars roll through the city’s hilly landscape with smooth determination in front of the hotels in San Francisco, you too can stride through the shops of Union Square, balancing your purchases with new leather loafers and kitschy “I heart SF” shirts for your loved ones.
 There are so many things to do in San Francisco that you find yourself following your feet through the city—the gray clouds above don’t deter your sauntering, but only make the buildings in San Francisco seem more spectacular.

 With a hot cup of coffee in hand, you depart from one of the best places to stay in San Francisco and head to some of the city’s finest museums.
 Will you spend hours inside the San Francisco Museum of Modern Art gazing upon contemporary works, or shuffle around the de Young Museum, lost deep in thought while you peer at abstract paintings and inspired photographs?
 The afternoon has passed by pleasantly indoors, but you stroll down to Fisherman’s Wharf to breathe in the fresh air of the Pacific.
 Beanie-wearing fisherman smile as you pass the dock and head to Pier 39.
 There, joyful sea lions bark in the sunshine as you eye steaming pots of clam chowder nearby.
 This coastal walk has certainly helped you work up an appetite, but luckily there’s no shortage of dining to be found in the city.